RuchiNiwalkar01/weather-react-app/README.md

 The page will reload if you make edits.<br />

-### This project is built using React JS using the Open Weather Map API to make calls to a restful api to return the current weather data.
-Utilized Modern Javascript Fetch AP along with React hooks and conditonals
+This project is built using React JS using the Open Weather Map API to make calls to a restful api to return the current weather data. <br />
+Utilized Modern Javascript Fetch AP along with React hooks and conditonals <br />